Appropriate Body Services

 If your school is located outside of our designated region, please contact your local Teaching School Hub/AB first to notify them of your reasons for requesting to work with us.
 Reasons why we may agree to work with your school include being part of an affiliated MAT that has schools located in one of our Hub regions, or being situated a short distance from the TSH or within the same Local Authority.
 We abide by the Teaching School Hub Council Code of Conduct and will not advertise our services beyond our Hub regions and will redirect requests to the relevant TSH.
 Please visit the DfE for a full list of all appropriate bodies

-We have a standard fee of £550 per ECT for the two years of Induction payable at registration.
-ECT Manager
+We have a standard fee of £550 per ECT for the two years of Induction payable at the beginning of the ECT's Induction via an invoice.

 Discounts for 2024-2025